sgarcia97/rental-app/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Styling

+All styles will be done on the `global.css` CSS file located in the root directory.

+## Backend

+APIs will be stored in the `api/` directory in the `app/` directory.

 ## Learn More